82 Comments

 Glad to hear from you again Kathleen.

-The identity of the people over here in Japan, Japanese or foreign, are micromanaged by authoritarian institutions that can be so overwhelming, that when you are retired, a high probability of chronic isolation sets in.
-But I guess there are so many 'invisible men (and women) in most of the 'developed' world ... by malevolent design.
+The identity of the people over here in Japan, Japanese or foreign, is micromanaged by authoritarian institutions that can be so overwhelming that when you are retired, a high probability of chronic isolation sets in.
+But I guess there are so many 'invisible people' in most of the 'developed' world ... and some of it is by malevolent design.

 Thanks again for this reminder, it doesn't have to be that way.